colibrijs/colibrijs/docs/deployment/03-start-services.md

 ## Install ingress

-If `kubectl get ingress` returns 0 ingress services, install that one and start our ingress:
+If `kubectl get namespaces` doen't return service with name *ingress-nginx*, install that one:

 ```bash
 minikube addons enable ingress